GoodDollar/Bugbounty/Bounty.md

 All reward decisions, including eligibility for, amounts of rewards and the manner in which such rewards will be paid, are made at our sole discretion.

 **Staking Model Contracts Docs**
-Terms
+-Terms
-Architecture diagram
+-Architecture diagram
-Money flow description
+-Money flow description
-Contracts & API
+-Contracts & API

 **TERMS**
 **UBI Supporters**